-Roman Koshkin, Katsuhito Sudoh & Satoshi Nakamura (2024) LLMs Are Zero-Shot Context-Aware Simultaneous Translators arXiv :2406.13476.AbstractPDF
+Roman Koshkin, Katsuhito Sudoh & Satoshi Nakamura (2024) LLMs Are Zero-Shot Context-Aware Simultaneous Translators.
+Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing :1192ā1207.AbstractPDF

 The advent of transformers has fueled progress in machine translation.
 More recently large language models (LLMs) have come to the spotlight thanks to their generality and strong performance in a wide range of language tasks, including translation.
 Here we show that open-source LLMs perform on par with or better than some state-of-the-art baselines in simultaneous machine translation (SiMT) tasks, zero-shot.
 We also demonstrate that injection of minimal background information, which is easy with an LLM, brings further performance gains, especially on challenging technical subject-matter.
 This highlights LLMs' potential for building next generation of massively multilingual, context-aware and terminologically accurate SiMT systems that require no resource-intensive training or fine-tuning.